 498a filed after 10 years of separation

 In M Saravana Porselvi vs A R Chandrashekhar Parthiban and ors (2008), a division bench of apex court found that 498a was filed against husband after 10 years of separation.
-The cruelty that is defined as life threatening was not realized in these 10 years.
+The cruelty that is defined as life-threatening was not realized in these 10 years.
 This clearly showed how such cases are filed.

 To show influence

-In Vinod Raj Krishnan & ors Vs State of Maharastra (Writ petition 312 of 2014), Bombay High Court found – “highhandedness and influence of the complainant party was large on the face of the record” and also found that the police had detained the husband without verification of facts.
+In Vinod Raj Krishnan & ors Vs State of Maharastra (Writ petition 312 of 2014), Bombay High Court found – “highhandedness and influence of the complainant party were large on the face of the record” and also found that the police had detained the husband without verification of facts.

-Justice Mallinath Committee observed that “A less tolerant woman may lodge and FIR even on a trivial act” while recommending much needed changes in the law.
+Justice Mallinath Committee observed that “A less tolerant woman may lodge and FIR even on a trivial act” while recommending much-needed changes in the law.

-The Committee on Petitions of Rajya Sabha in their 140th report recommended that section 498a be amended to provide for specific penalty for false cases.
+The Committee on Petitions of Rajya Sabha in their 140th report recommended that section 498a be amended to provide for a specific penalty for false cases.
 However, this is never provided in the law including this one.

 In Arnesh Kumar Vs State of Bihar (2014), the apex court has set the arrest guidelines to prevent misuse of the section and also observed that these provisions are used as weapons rather shields by disgruntled wives.

 There are other observations by various high courts, supreme courts benches, law commission reports as well as reports of parliamentary committees, individual researchers and media stating the gross misuse of IPC 498a.